 (5) generate and distribute financial resources for mission.

-Mennonite Stewardship Agency.
-There shall be a Mennonite Stewardship Agency, known as Everence, responsible to the Executive Board to carry out the core value of stewardship on behalf of Mennonite Church USA.
-Everence is accountable to the Executive Board to lead members of Mennonite Church USA toward greater practice of biblical principles of holistic stewardship.
-It carries out this responsibility by providing programs to assist members in the stewardship of money, health, time, and talents.
+Mennonite Church USA Stewardship Programming.
+The Executive Board or its designated ministry partners shall develop programming to lead members of Mennonite Church USA toward greater practice of biblical principles of holistic stewardship.
+The Executive Board or its designated ministry partners carry out this responsibility by providing programs to assist members in the stewardship of money, health, time, and talents.
 These will include various educational services, insurance, financial, and charitable programs, and additional stewardship and mutual aid programs and services to be developed in the future.

-Mennonite Health and Human Services Agency.
-There shall be a Mennonite Health and Human Services Agency, known as Mennonite Health Services Alliance (MHS Alliance), responsible to the Executive Board:

-to create shared Anabaptist values for, promote a common vision for, develop leaders for, and provide services including sponsorship to, Anabaptist health care and human service institutions and programs;

-to serve as a membership organization for such Anabaptist health care and human service institutions and programs;
+Health and Human Services Programming.
+The Executive Board or its designated ministry partners shall develop programming::

-to promote the potential of a Christian community for healing, within and beyond the Anabaptist community of faith;
+to promote the potential of a Christian community for healing, within Mennonite Church USA and the communities it serves;

 to carry out the biblical injunction to enable people toward health, wholeness, and hope; and